A car’s suspension repair cost can be substantial. There are several parts to it, all of which are bound to fail at some point.

 Stand over each rear corner of your car and press down.
 This is part of general checks and should be done monthly as part of routine maintenance.

-The body should lower, rise back up, and settle almost immediately.
+The body should lower, rise back up, and settle almost instantly.
 If it keeps bouncing up and down for a second, you’ve got a problem with the suspension.

 It probably indicates a breaking shock absorber.
 Take a look at it if you can.
 If it has broken, you’ll notice grease dripping down from it.